suits-rpg/rules/lib/rules/combat.md

 Your Status is the sum of your Minor and Major loss.
 When your Status is > 2x your Power, you lose the contest.

+Is this more complicated than a single stack of hit points?
+Yes; however, this results in far fewer fatalities; death is the result of a single extremely powerful hit or several significant hits, rather than an inevitable result of all trauma regardless of intensity.
+Low powered combat, or combat with significant armor, is far more likely to result in the collapse of the user than a guaranteed fatality.

 ##### Damage type and loss

 The above rules apply to Hard weapons.